AlexandriaDAO/core/README.md

 AI research since then has proceeded intending to emulate the human brain.
 That is until the Transformer Model breakthrough from 2017’s Attention is All You Need Paper.
 While most see this moment as the stepping stone to AGI, we see, through Engelbart's eyes, history repeating itself.

-UncensoredGreats is not an AI startup.
+Alexandria is not an AI startup.
 We don’t seek to change the field, but use it to do with the ‘AI’ of today what Engelbart did with the ‘AI’ of his day: Create a unified virtual sphere for human collaboration on anything and everything.

 Engelbart’s 50-year-old design was first a single page used by two people.
 It now extends to 200 million sites and 3.5 billion people.
 Along the way, hyperlinks became immortalized at the root, search engines their gateway; and the Internet, an infinite sea, explorable one click at a time.